Free & Low-Cost Resources for Eating Disorder Help

 National Alliance for Eating Disorders

-Meetings are designed for people ages 18 and older, and options for friends and family are available too.
+Meetings are designed for people ages 18 and older, and options for friends and family affected by eating disorders of loved ones are available, too.
 Many major cities host in-person meetings, but virtual options are also available.

 You don’t need to pay anything to attend, but you must register.